General (scope, time limits)

 In addition, the determining authority may suspend the procedure if, due to an uncertain situation in the country of origin, which is expected to be of temporary nature, it cannot be expected from the determining authority to decide in any of the abovementioned timeframes.
 In this case, the determining authority needs to review the situation in the country of origin every 6 months, inform the applicant about the reasons for suspending his application and inform the European Commission about the suspension of all procedures regarding this country of origin.
 The maximum time period in which the application needs to be examined in this case is 21 months.[7]
 In practice, this provision has not been implemented.

-If the application of the asylum seeker is processed in the Dublin procedure, the time limit for making a decision starts when it is established, in accordance with the Dublin regulation, that Slovenia is responsible for the examination of the application and the applicant is on its territory.[8]
+If the application of the asylum applicant is processed in the Dublin procedure, the time limit for making a decision starts when it is established, in accordance with the Dublin regulation, that Slovenia is responsible for the examination of the application and the applicant is on its territory.[8]

 For applicants who lodged their application after November 2021, when the amendments of the IPA came into force, negative decisions also contain a return decision.
 Applicants are given 10 days for voluntary return by law,[15] counting from the moment the decision becomes enforceable,[16] and are subjected to a one-year entry ban,[17] that comes into force only if the person does not leave Slovenia within the timeframe for voluntary return.[18]
 The decision also mentions that, should the applicant not leave Slovenia voluntarily, they will be removed from the territory.
+207 such decisions were issued in 2024.[19]

 Prioritised examination and fast-track processing